OPMDG/opm-doc/probes/check_pgactivity.rst

  of other connections.

- This service supports the argument \ ``--exclude REGEX``\  to exclude queries matching the given regular expression from the check.
+ This service supports the argument \ ``--exclude REGEX``\  to exclude queries matching the given regular expression.

  You can use multiple \ ``--exclude REGEX``\  arguments.

  Critical and Warning thresholds are optional.
 They accept a list of 'status_label=value' separated by a comma.
 Available labels are \ ``idle``\ ,
  \ ``idle_xact``\ , \ ``aborted_xact``\ , \ ``fastpath``\ , \ ``active``\  and \ ``waiting``\ .
 Values
- are raw numbers and empty lists are forbidden.
+ are raw numbers or time units and empty lists are forbidden.
 Here is an example:

  .. code-block:: perl

-      -w 'waiting=5,idle_xact=10' -c 'waiting=20,idle_xact=30'
+      -w 'waiting=5,idle_xact=10' -c 'waiting=20,idle_xact=30,active=1d'

  Perfdata contains the number of backends for each status and the oldest one for each of them, for 8.2+.

  Note that the number of backends reported in Nagios message \ **includes**\
- excluded backend.
+ excluded backends.

+ Required privileges: an unprivileged user only sees its own queries;
+ a pg_monitor (10+) or superuser (<10) role is required to see all queries.